A $\chi^2$ statistic for the identification of strongly lensed gravitational waves from compact binary coalescences: Introduction

 Each of these methods has its unique strengths and shortcomings.
-For example, the posterior overlap statistic, as well as the comprehensive Bayesian methods, are expected to be optimal in stationary Gaussian noise, but they require large-scale parameter estimation runs that could take anywhere from hours to weeks, per event candidate pair\footnote{It may be argued that the posterior overlap statistic uses existing posteriors on the individual detected GW events and does not require a separate large-scale parameter estimation run.
+For example, the posterior overlap statistic, as well as comprehensive Bayesian methods require large-scale parameter estimation runs that could take anywhere from hours to weeks, per event candidate pair\footnote{It may be argued that the posterior overlap statistic uses existing posteriors on the individual detected GW events and does not require a separate large-scale parameter estimation run.
 Nevertheless, not all GW events have PE posteriors readily available, such as subthreshold events.}.
-On the other hand, rapid methods such as ones that use ML require carefully constructed training sets, and the behavior of the ML algorithm is not always fully understood.
+On the other hand, rapid methods such as those based on ML require carefully constructed training sets and suffer from issues pertaining to robustness and interpretation.
 The approximate method mentioned above, while rapid, suffers from the fact that the Gaussian approximation to the posterior may not be valid in real noise for low-significance events.

-In this work, we propose a template-based method to rapidly identify a pair of events as either lensed or unlensed.
-The method applies the generalized $\chi^2$ statistic proposed in \citet{dhurandhar2017} and tunes it to assess the phase-evolution-consistency between quasicircular and quadrupolar GW signals in a candidate lensed pair\footnote{The generalized $\chi^2$ was also used in the context of segregating signals from glitches in \cite{Joshi:2020eds}.}.
-In particular, using the trigger template, as well as neighboring ones associated with the louder of the two events in a candidate pair, a vector space orthogonal to this neighborhood is constructed.
+In this work, we propose a template-based method to rapidly identify a pair of events as lensed or unlensed.
+The method applies the generalized $\chi^2$ statistic proposed in \cite{dhurandhar2017} and tunes it to assess the phase-evolution-consistency between quasicircular and quadrupolar GW signals in a candidate lensed pair\footnote{The generalized $\chi^2$ was also used in the context of segregating signals from glitches in Ref. \cite{Joshi:2020eds}.}.
+In particular, using the trigger template\footnote{A trigger template refers to a coincident trigger whose ranking statistic exceeds a predefined threshold.}, as well as neighboring ones associated with the louder of the two events in a candidate pair, a vector space orthogonal to this neighborhood is constructed.
 The strain data pertaining to the second (weaker) signal is then projected onto the orthogonal vector space.

 In the absence of noise, a lensed pair would yield a zero projection, while an unlensed pair would yield a projection proportional to the second event's signal-to-noise ratio (SNR) squared.
 In the presence of stationary Gaussian noise, the projection for the lensed pair will be a $\chi^2$ random variable, whose mean will depend on the number of degrees of freedom of $\chi^2$.
-On the other hand, for an unlensed pair, the mean will depend on the SNR-squared, in addition to the degrees of freedom.
+On the other hand, for an unlensed pair, the mean will depend on the SNR squared, in addition to the degrees of freedom.